 Null flavors: In healthcare, it's quite common for data to be unknown, unavailable, have an exceptional value or otherwise fall outside the bounds of a "normal" value.
 To deal with this, V3 introduced the concept of "null flavor" on almost every attribute and data type property in its models.
 These coded null flavors could be sent in place of or in addition to the data that would typically be sent for the attribute, association or data type property.
 Examples include the ideas of "Unknown", "Not asked", "Positive infinity", "Trace amount", "Masked", "Other", etc. Unless an element was explicitly marked as "mandatory" - meaning no null flavors were permitted, these null flavors could appear absolutely anywhere.

-FHIR approached the problem differently.
+FHIR approaches the problem differently.
 Null flavors are only introduced in the core specification in those circumstances where it is expected that most systems will need them.
 Where needed, the flavors are constrained to those relevant to that element.

 V3 Interoperability Considerations